binaryage/asepsis-web/index.md

 > It should work, but I no longer support Leopard.

 #### Does TotalTerminal work on OSX 10.4 (Tiger)?
-> Tiger was supported by early TotalTerminals (pre 1.5).
+> Tiger was supported by early Visor (pre 1.5).

 #### How do I uninstall TotalTerminal?
 > You may use Status Menu Item and select `Uninstall TotalTerminal`.
-Alternatively you may download TotalTerminal DMG again and use Uninstaller which is present there.
+Alternatively you may [download TotalTerminal DMG](#changelog) again and use Uninstaller which is present there.

 #### Where are TotalTerminal settings stored?
 > TotalTerminal settings are stored with Terminal.app settings.
 You can `open ~/Library/Preferences/com.apple.Terminal.plist` and tweak the values (better to do this when Terminal.app is not running).